vrevelina/BSAN6070-CA-Revelina/CA04/README.md

 * Gradient Boost Classifier
 * XGB Classifier

 We do this by visualizing each classifier's behaviors in terms of accuracy score, with respect to the number of estimators specified in the hyperparameter.
 Then we select the best performing number of estimators and instantiate each classifier with the same hyperparameters to see the model's performance.
+A more detailed analysis is also provided in the PDF file.